• Skip to primary navigation

 Instructions

-1. Place 8-inch oven-safe skillet on the middle rack of the oven.
-Preheat oven to 375 degrees F.
+1. Place an 8-inch oven-safe cast iron skillet on the middle rack of the oven.
+Preheat oven to 425℉.

 2. Whisk together cornmeal, flour, sugar, baking powder, and salt in a large bowl.
-Add milk, melted butter, and eggs.
+Add milk, oil, and eggs.
 Whisk until smooth.
-Batter will be thick.

-3. When oven reaches 375 degrees, remove the skillet from the oven.
-Lightly grease it with a nonstick cooking spray or brush lightly with vegetable oil.
-(Do this even if you have a nonstick skillet.)
+3. When oven reaches 425℉, remove the skillet from the oven.
+Lightly grease it with a little vegetable oil.
+(Do this even if you have a well-seasoned skillet.)

 Reader Interactions